General Motors Logo

 1967 – 2021

 The following emblem has been in use for a very long time.
-It was as simple as possible since the authors removed almost all of the elements.
+It was as simple as possible since the authors removed almost all elements.
 All that’s left is the abbreviation and the white rectangle below it on a blue background.
-The designers also removed the edging of the square.
+The designers also removed the square’s edging.
 Only the colors have survived – blue and white.

 2001 – 2010

-At the same time, another logo was introduced – a glossy analog of the sign, which has been used since 1967.
-It had a three-dimensional frame that resembled a ledge with edges.
-In the center, against the background of “GM,” there was a horizontal wave, dividing the emblem in two.
+At the same time, another logo was introduced, a glossy analog of the sign, which has been used since 1967.
+It had a three-dimensional frame resembling a ledge.
+In the center, against the background of “GM,” a horizontal wave divided the emblem in two.
 Both the letters and the background had a gradient.

 2010 – 2021